top of page

 11062b_a49e3190431243fcb068afcb194df2cb~mv2.webp

-Most advice focuses on training sessions.
-But your dog is learning from everyday life.
+Most advice focuses on training sessions, but your dog is learning from everyday life.

 The American Dog Epidemic Book Cover